 (d) what would happen in terms of ownership, permission to apply for, and use of any intellectual property (in particular, patents) arising out of the use of the traditional knowledge (or genetic resource).

 Of course, none of these types of provision would be foreign to someone who had experience in dealing with licences to other types of intellectual property rights.
-Clearly such clarifications are of great benefit as between the parties in establishing an understanding as to what permission were being (and not being) granted.
+Clearly such clarifications are of great benefit as between the parties in establishing an understanding as to what permissions were being (and not being) granted.
 However, could these contracts by themselves provide a sense of broader clarity to the wider “third-party” scientific and commercial community in relation to these rights?
 What if the scope of protection of an ABS right was limited in a contract?
 Might a third party rely on that?

 First, within common law jurisdictions, the doctrine of privity of contract and within civilian jurisdictions the doctrine of alteri stipulari nemo potest mean that a contract between two parties cannot create a burden upon third parties.
 Neither can such a contract (with particular exceptions) confer a benefit to third parties.107 So a decision by an Indigenous people to limit their ABS rights within a particular contract does not mean that they have limited their rights as regards the world (unless a specific named party, or very clear defined class, was named where, subject to jurisdiction, third party benefit exceptions may apply).
 Secondly, such